litAardvark/CSE151A_Group_Project_SII25/README.md

 _LATE_AIRCRAFT_DELAY_ : minutes due to late inbound plane (continuous).
 Distribution: Average time is 25.6 minutes

+_Target Column: ARR_DELAY (Arrival delay)_
+Our dataset only contains numerical data and no images.

 **3. Do you have missing and duplicate values in your dataset?**

  There is a significant number of missing data.
 This includes some of the feature columns we deem crucial to our target.